habib1710001/habib1710001/README.md

 # 📋 **About Me**

 Hello!
-I'm **Habib Ur Rahman**, a PhD graduate student in Computer Engineering at Colorado State University, and an Embedded Systems Engineer with extensive experience in **firmware development, digital systems design, and PCB design**.
+I'm **Habib Ur Rahman**, an Embedded Systems Engineer with extensive experience in **firmware development, digital systems design, and PCB design**.

 I have a strong background in:
 - **Microcontrollers**: MSP430, ESP32, STM32, nRF52840, and more.